nelson777/s3-cancelable-ul-stream/README.md

 * echo a `resume` event back to any listeners.

 It is safe to call `resume()` at any time after `pause()`.
 If the stream is between `pausing` and `paused`, then `resume()` will resume data flow and the `paused` event will not be fired.

+### stream.abort(message)

+Cancels the current upload and generates an error event with the message informed.

 ### stream.maxPartSize(sizeInBytes)